Time inhomogeneous Generalized Mehler Semigroups: Appendix: null controllability

 is a null control of the system \eqref{NonAutoControlSys}.
 And hence the estimate \eqref{2.1} follows from \eqref{MinimalEnergy}.
 The second estimate \eqref{SpecialEnergyEstimate} follows by taking $\xi(r)=h(r)^{-1}$ for all $r\in[s,t]$. \end{proof}

-\textbf{Acknowledgment} The authors thank Alexander Grigor$'$yan for a stimulating question which lead to the discovery of a simple new proof of the Harnack inequality for the Ornstein-Uhlenbeck processes with L\'evy noise.
+\textbf{Acknowledgment} The authors thank Alexander Grigor$'$yan for discussing which press the first author to find a simpler proof of the Harnack inequality for the Ornstein-Uhlenbeck processes with L\'evy noise.
+This leads to the new proof of the Harnack inequality presented in this paper.
+The first author also thank Zenghu Li for useful discussion.

-\cprime{$'$} {\leavevmode\hbox to3em{\hrulefill}\thinspace}
+\cprime{$'$} {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}